una-gal/event-slides/README.md

-# event-slides
-This is a repository of all my slides from the conferences, meetups and other events
+This repository contains all my slides from the conferences, meetups and other events